Self-Solemnization in Colorado – A Step-by-Step Guide

 Worried your ceremony might drag on too long?
 Or maybe you’re nervous you won’t have enough time to say everything that matters to you?
 Don’t sweat it!
 When you self-marry, you have total freedom to make your ceremony as short and sweet or as heartfelt and lengthy as you’d like.

 It’s perfect for couples who might be short on time or have a crew of guests waiting to dive into the celebration.
 This day is all about you.
 Plan it, shape it, and express yourselves exactly how you want.
-Because let’s be real—this is your story to tell, and you deserve to tell it your way.
+Because let’s be real, this is your story to tell, and you deserve to tell it your way.

-Navigating the marriage regulations in different states can feel like deciphering a cryptic code!
-But fear not, because self solemnizing elopements offer a stress-free solution with breathtaking backdrops to boot.
-Call me biased, but there’s something truly magical about exchanging vows amidst nature’s grandeur.
 Whether you’re a local or jetting in from out of state, self-marrying elopements are hands down the smoothest and most delightful way to tie the knot.
 I am well versed in this Colorado tradition and have written articles for USA Wire and Influencer Daily going over my experience.

-SELF-SOLEMNIZING FAQ
+Self-solemnizing FAQ

 In Colorado you do not need an officiant to elope.
 It’s one of the few states that allow self-solemnization, which means you and your partner can legally marry each other without a third party.
 To understand exactly how this works, check out my guide to self-solemnizing your Colorado elopement.
 Many couples also wonder if they can get their marriage license and marry the same day in Colorado, and the answer is yes.